Lupin3000/MyPrivateAtlasCloud/readme.md

 # MyPrivate Vagrant Cloud

 With MyPrivate Vagrant Cloud, you can quickly and easily manage your Vagrant boxes.
 MyPrivate Atlas Cloud act similar as HashiCorp Vagrant Cloud.
+You can have a look on my [Packer](https://github.com/Lupin3000/Packer) repository for creating Vagrant base boxes by your self.

 ## Installation and start up